-By observing that the elastic field mediating the interaction between steps is that of a dipole applied on a stepped rather than on a flat surface, Kukta et al. [172] deduce a correction to the l^{-2} behavior of the Marchenko-Parshin [41] formula that scales as $\ell^{-3} \ln \ell$.
-Using what was then a state-of-the-art semiempirical potential, the embedded atom method (EAM) [228], the authors find that this can lead to attractive interactions at intermediate values of l .
+By observing that the elastic field mediating the interaction between steps is that of a dipole applied on a stepped rather than on a flat surface, Kukta et al. [2002] deduce a correction to the l^{-2} behavior of the Marchenko-Parshin [1980] formula that scales as $\ell^{-3} \ln \ell$.
+Using what was then a state-of-the-art semiempirical potential, the embedded atom method (EAM) Daw et al. 1993], they find that this can lead to attractive interactions at intermediate values of l .
 However, their "roughness correction" term exists only when the two steps have unlike orientations (i.e., one up and one down, such as on opposite ends of a monolayer island or pit).
-For the like-oriented steps of a vicinal surface or near a facet edge, the correction term vanishes.
-The oft-cited paper then invokes three-step interactions, which are said to have the same size as the correction term, as a way to achieve attractive interactions.
+For the likeoriented steps of a vicinal surface or near a facet edge. the correction term vanishes.
+The off-cited paper then invokes 3-step interactions, which are said to have the same size as the correction term, as a way to achieve attractive interactions.
 Although the authors discuss how this idea relates to the interaction between an isolated step and a step bunch, they do not provide the explicit form of the threefold interaction; their promise that it will be "presented elsewhere" has not, to the best of my searching, ever been fulfilled.
-Prévot and Croset [173] revisited elastic interactions between steps on vicinals and found that with a buried-dipole model (rather than the surface-dipole picture of Marchenko and Parshin), they could achieve "remarkable agreement" with molecular dynamics simulations for vicinals to Cu and Pt (001) and (111), for which data is fit by $E_2^{MD}\ell^{-2} + E_3^{MD}\ell^{-3}$.
+Prévot and Croset [2004] revisited elastic interactions between steps on vicinals and found that with a buried-dipole model (rather than the surface-dipole picture of Marchenko and Parshin), they could achieve "remarkable agreement" with molecular dynamics simulations for vicinals to Cu and Pt (001) and (111), for which data is fit by $E_2^{MD}\ell^{-2} + E_3^{MD}\ell^{-3}$.
 The tabulated values of E_2^{MD} indeed agree well with their computed results for their improved elastic model, which includes the strong dependence of the interaction energy on the force direction.
 While there is barely any discussion of E_3 , plots of the interaction are always repulsive.
-Hecquet [174] finds that surface stress modifies the step-step interaction compared to the Marchenko-Parshin result, enhancing the prefactor of l^{-2} nearly threefold for Au(001); again, there is no mention of attractive interactions over any range of step separations.
+Hecquet [2008] finds that surface stress modifies the stepstep interaction compared to the Marchenko-Parshin result, enhancing the prefactor of l^{-2} nearly threefold for Au(001); again, there is no mention of attractive interactions over any range of step separations.

-In pursuit of a strictly attractive l^{-2} step interaction to explain the results of Shimoni et al. [171], Wang et al. [175] developed a model based on the SSH model [176] of polyacetylene (the original model extended to include electron-electron interaction), focusing on the dimerized atom rows of the (2×1) reconstruction of Si(001).
-The model produces an attractive correction term to the formula derived by Alerhand et al. [177] for interactions between steps on Si(001), where there is ABAB alternation of (2×1) and 1×2) reconstructions on neighboring terraces joined at single-height steps.
+In pursuit of a strictly attractive l^{-2} step interaction to explain the results of Shimoni et al. [2000], Wang et al. [2007] developed a model based on the SSH model [Su et al. 1979] of polyacetylene (the original model extended to include electron-electron interaction), focusing on the dimerized atom rows of the (2 × 1) reconstruction of Si(001).
+The model produces an attractive correction term to the formula derived by Alerhand et al. [1988] for interactions between steps on Si(001), where there is ABAB alternation of $(2 \times 1 \text{ and } 1 \times 2)$ reconstructions on neighboring terraces joined at single-height steps.
 For this type of surface, the correction has little significance, being dwarfed by the logarithmic repulsion.
 It also does not occur for vicinals to high-symmetry facets of metals.
-However, for surfaces such as Au(110) with its missing row morphology [178] or adsorbed systems with atomic rows, the row can undergo a Peierls [179] distortion that leads to an analogous dimerization and an l^{-2} attraction.
+However, for surfaces such as Au(110) with its missing row morphology [Copel and Gustafsson, 1986] or adsorbed systems with atomic rows, the row can undergo a Peierls [1955] distortion that leads to an analogous dimerization and an l^{-2} attraction.
 There have been no tests of these unsung predictions by electronic structure computation.